-Now a quick glance at what happened in Indian stock
+Now a quick glance at what happened in Indian stock market.

 That’s all for now, folks.
 Do check out ETMarkets.com for detailed market analysis and download the ETMarkets app on your phone for round-the-clock market coverage, investment tips and dozens of stock recommendations.